asungur/LS_backend/ls170/study_notes.md

 * **Latency** is **the amount of time** that it takes for data to travel from one point to another.
 To determine the overall latency of a network connection we measure delay.
-There are different types of delay sum of which defines the total latency. (*Propagation delay, Transmission delay, Processing delay, Queuing delay*)
+There are different types of delay sum of which defines the total latency. (*Propagation delay, Transmission delay, Processing delay, Queuing delay*).
+Latency is something that every software engineer need to take into account(and optimise) since it has a significant impact on performance of networked applications.
 * **Bandwidth** is **the amount of data** that can be transferred from a device at once.
 * **Bit rate** is **the amount of bits** that can be transferred by a device over a given period of time.
 * A **Network hop** is the transfer of data from one node to another.
 Data does not neccesarily follow a direct path on the network.
 It moves from one node to another (one network hop at a time) depending on network availability.